irazramin/Thermoparts-house/README.md

-# Hello there 🤚, Welcome to thermopart house
+# Hello there 🤚, Welcome to thermoparts house

-This website is make for customer can order all kind of parts which is related to Air Conditions(AC).
-There are two part in this website one is normal user can order product and another one is admin.
-Admin can add new part,order shipped and delete product.
+This website is made for, the customer can order all kinds of parts which is related to Air Conditions(AC).
+There are two-part to this website one is the normal user can order products and another one is admin.
+Admin can add new parts, order shipped, and delete products.

 ##### This is a MERN STACK project

-You can find the website via : [Thermoparts House](https://ac-manufacture.web.app/)
+You can find the website via [Thermoparts House](https://ac-manufacture.web.app/)

-This project is made with these technologies :
+This project is made with these technologies:
 ### For frontend part
      Javascript / ReactJs
      Firebase authentication system (Login/ Signup)